ToothlessRider/MST_Notes/DM_MST_notes.md

 **![](https://lh7-us.googleusercontent.com/ZLJdJs_9qqU4ScCQy2hg9tdwrfOUz7QJOf7APUBgerKWm3mGnU0tDovzFlpeWZCx4YgMwk7AksLoVOOrOEo_jwnea-dTG-4Ue0ETv6Lmz0JKILkXatV33HOUVihFdAA19z8rdeHLguRnC9d22-1ud8w)**

 <hr>
-**Q8. **

-**Q9.
-What is Classification ?
-What are the different tasks that take place in classification ?What are the different classification techniques **
+**Q. What is Classification ?
+What are the different tasks that take place in classification ?
+What are the different classification techniques**

 *Ans*. **Classification** is a supervised learning technique in machine learning and data mining.
 It involves categorizing input data into classes or categories based on its characteristics or features.
 The goal is to develop a model that can accurately predict the class labels of new, unseen instances.